 The first leg of this route, from south San Antonio to the I-37 rest area at County Road 437, measured 48 miles from the 1604 loop (or 54 miles, starting from 1327 Mission Grande; or 63+ miles, using the Braunig Lake option); the next leg, down to LCCSP, was 54 miles; the stretch from there to Labonte Park was 33 miles; the piece from Labonte to the start of JFK Causeway was another 31 miles; and then there was that final 20-mile lurch across the bridge and down to the end of the road in PINS.

 NPS said that both Bird Island Basin and Yarborough Pass campgrounds were located on Laguna Madre.
 Various maps indicated that Laguna Madre was the long, hypersaline body of water separating the barrier islands (including both North and South Padre islands) from the mainland.
-In the map shown immediately above, the Gulf Intracoastal Waterway ran through Laguna Madre.
+In the map shown above, the Gulf Intracoastal Waterway ran through Laguna Madre.
 In other words, these two campgrounds did not face the Gulf of Mexico.
 Yarborough Pass campground was 15.5 miles south of the Malaquite Visitor Center, while Bird Island Basin was three miles north and 1.7 miles west.

 Let us re-express that information in terms of the Google route map shown above.
-From that map’s ending point — that is, starting from the CC end of the JFK Causeway across Laguna Madre — it was 14.5 miles to the north edge of PINS, another 1.4 miles to the park’s entrance booth (or, with a left turn off the main road, 1.5 miles to North Beach), another 3.4 miles to Malaquite Campground (or, with a right turn off the main road, 2.4 miles to Bird Island Basin Campground, along the road shown as a black line in the immediately preceding image), and then another mile past Malaquite to the point where the road ended, emptying out into the start of South Beach, for a total of 20.2 miles from the start of JFK Causeway.
+From that map’s ending point — that is, starting from the CC end of the JFK Causeway across Laguna Madre — it was 14.5 miles to the north edge of PINS, another 1.4 miles to the park’s entrance booth (or, with a left turn off the main road, 1.5 miles to North Beach), another 3.4 miles to Malaquite Campground (or, with a right turn off the main road, 2.4 miles to Bird Island Basin Campground, along the road shown as a black line), and then another mile past Malaquite to the point where the road ended, emptying out into the start of South Beach, for a total of 20.2 miles from the start of JFK Causeway.
 Thus, free camping on North or South Beach was either 16 or 20 miles beyond the end of the 170-mile trip shown on the Google route map.

 As noted above, those distances could be substantially reduced by using CC’s CCRTA buses.
 Biking into CC from San Antonio, a bus stop on the west side of town, at the Calallen Walmart (open 24 hours), was just three miles from Labonte Park — or, alternately, about 26 miles from LCCSP.
 From there, the No. 27 bus ran to the Staples Street station, where one could transfer to the No. 29 bus to Southside station, from which the No. 65 would go out onto Padre Island.
 The No. 65 bus would deposit rider and bicycle about 8.5 miles from the north end of PINS.
 The No. 81 bus, going a little further down the island, would be an alternative to the No. 65 only in summer.
-Of these buses, only the No. 65 had Sunday service.
+Of these buses, the No. 65 had Sunday service; the Nos.
+27 and 29 didn’t.
 So a biker coming from San Antonio to CC, intending to use the bus to cross CC, would not want to arrive or leave on a Sunday.

 As a typical example of how the bus connections worked, if a bicyclist arrived at the Calallen Walmart at noon on a weekday, and was able to get his/her grocery and water and bathroom needs taken care of and get on the bus within 45 minutes, s/he would be getting off the bus on North Padre Island at 3:40 PM, not quite three hours after boarding, having thus traversed 34 miles of city.
 That example would work because, by the time the rider reached the No. 65 bus, it would be starting its afternoon schedule.
-The No. 27 and 29 buses ran more frequently, but the No. 65 ran between CC and North Padre only six times a day: three times in the morning; three times in the afternoon, seven days a week.
+The No. 27 and 29 buses ran more frequently, but the No. 65 ran between CC and North Padre only six times a day: three times in the morning, and three times in the afternoon, seven days a week.

 A bicyclist might want — if arriving in CC at the wrong time, s/he might have — to break up the trip across CC by taking in some city sights and/or using some city facilities.
 On the inland side of the JFK Causeway, CC offered library branches and other urban attractions and amenities.
 On the island side of the Causeway, within the CC city limits, there was a limited selection of fast-food joints, lounges, and hotels.